BoshTheNonDev/hello-bloody-world/README.md

 Hello Many Things!

 BoshTheNonDev planted here.
 I much like Security, OSINT, Python, JavaScript and much other things!
 Bloody!
-I've worked on muchness to nothings, in one experiment we's create 256K users to a something in 52 days!
-Bloody!
+I've worked on muchness to nothings, in one experiment we's create 256K users to a something in 52 days !
+Nothing of this Bloody !

-Dis scare peoples of things in doing same!
+Dis scare peoples of things in doing same !
 SO, BoshTheNonDev say... how you say...
-"Get Stuffed To Learn Other Things Of Codeness".
+"Get Stuffed To Learn Other Things Of Codeness - Okay !".

 Yes, Bloody!
-"Get Stuffed To Learn Other Things Of Codeness!!".
+"Get Stuffed To Learn Other Things Of Codeness ! !".
 I am here now.